 As hops reach technical maturity in August and September prior to dormancy, more carbohydrates are produced than are needed for growth; excess carbohydrates are directed toward the rootstock in preparation for the following growing season.
-As hops break dormancy, they rely solely on carbohydrate reserves until photosynthesis commences with the period of vegetation.
-For optimum production, supplemental nutrition is necessary at this time.
-Because fertility requriements can be cultivar-specific and each growing season can vary, growers are encouraged to collect soil and petiole/leaf samples each year to optimize plant nutrition, growth, and yield.
+As hops break dormancy, they rely solely on carbohydrate reserves until photosynthesis commences at this time.
+Because fertility requirements can be cultivar-specific and each growing season can vary, growers are encouraged to collect soil and petiole/leaf samples each year to optimize plant nutrition, growth, and yield.